 Right now, with winter closing in on us, the prospect of limiting your workouts to a warm, cosy gym could look very appealing.
-However, you need to actually get to that gym first – and, as the frost settles on pavements up and down the land, a simple cotton sweater and a long-sleeved shirt will no longer suffice.
+However, you need to actually get to that gym first – and, as the frost settles on pavements up and down the land, a simple cotton sweater and a long-sleeved shirt and some workout joggers will no longer suffice.

 So, how can you layer your attire for winter in a way that keeps the cold out but doesn’t leave you feeling like you are taking apart a Russian doll when you are peeling those layers off at the gym itself?

 This will be the layer that rests on your skin – and, consequently, you need a tight-fitting and wicking material if you want to keep as warm and dry as possible.
 While silk, polyester and merino wool would all be good examples of such material, Verywell Fit urges you not to choose cotton, as it would trap too much moisture.

 Don’t cut out the middle layer